 Needs Addressed Eliminate slum/blighting influences Increase civic engagement/neighborhood leadership Funding : Description Neighborhood Cleanups 24 CFR 570.201(e) or 42 USC 5305(a)(8) + 24 CFR 570.482(c)(2)One-time or short-term efforts to remove trash and debris from neighborhoods.
 Examples of legitimate uses of this code include neighborhood cleanup campaigns and graffiti removal.
-Target Date Estimate the number and type of families that will benefit from the proposed activities Neighborhood Watch/Block Clubs established Location Description City Wide and work together towards strengthening their neighborhoods while building community, both on their block, and through-out the city.
+Target Date Estimate the number and type of families that will benefit from the proposed activities Neighborhood Watch/Block Clubs established Location Description City Wide

+Planned Activities The city will partner with the Chautauqua County Land Bank to present a pilot project called "Hands On Neighborhoods- Jamestown."
+Hands On Neighborhoods is an initiative by the Chautauqua County Land Bank (CCLBC) to foster community pride with a mission is to empower community members in building a sense of pride; leverage resources and work together towards strengthening their neighborhoods while CCLBC and the City of Jamestown, in partnership with Renaissance Corp., Zion Covenant Church, Jamestown Departments, Parks and Public Works Departments a Public Utilities.
+This year, we are focusing our efforts and the downtown business district of Jamestown.
+Th on the concept of Hands On Jamestown events of yea a program that can be replicated on a neighborhood s city, and in communities throughout the county.
+We neighborhood cleanup events in Jamestown from App October, engaging community members, civic organiz groups, affinity groups and businesses to work alongs the streets and learning about city and housing resou not only to host successful events, but to build a tool city.
 Hands On Neighborhoods-Jamestown is a collaboration between CCLBC and the City of Jamestown, in partnership with Jamestown Renaissance Corp., Zion Covenant Church, Jamestown Police and Fire Departments, Parks and Public Works Departments and the Board of Public Utilities.
 This year, we are focusing our efforts on the north side and the downtown business district of Jamestown.
 The goal is to build on the concept of Hands On Jamestown events of years past and create a program that can be replicated on a neighborhood scale across the city, and in communities throughout the county.
 We will be hosting 7 neighborhood cleanup events in Jamestown from April through October, engaging community members, civic organizations, church groups, affinity groups and businesses to work alongside, cleaning up the streets and learning about city and housing resources.
 Our goal is not only to host successful events, but to build a tool box for grassroots efforts to continue these initiatives, empowering residents to work together and leverage local resources to help make their community safer, more attractive, and to build relationships between residents, public sector leaders and local organizations.
-Project Name Neighborhood Target Area Infrastructure Program Target AreaCity Wide Route 60/North Main Street Route 394/East 2nd Street Downtown Central Business District Goals Supported Provide Quality Public Services and Facilities Needs Addressed Improve public infrastructure and facilities Neighborhood Infrastructure Improvements Funding :
+9 Project Name Neighborhood Target Area Infrastructure Program Target Area City Wide Route 60/North Main Street Route 394/East 2nd Street Downtown Central Business District Goals Supported Provide Quality Public Services and Facilities Needs Addressed Improve public infrastructure and facilities Neighborhood Infrastructure Improvements Funding :